Discover The Process of Alcohol Detox

 Contact us today to start the process with Asana Lodge.

-The detox phase of alcohol rehab is the most challenging aspect of recovery for people dependent on alcohol, it comes first, prior to the rehabilitation stage so you’re able to go through therapy without the weight of physical withdrawal symptoms holding you back.
+The detox phase of alcohol rehab is the most challenging aspect of recovery for people dependent on alcohol, it comes first, prior to the rehabilitation stage so you’re able to go through therapy without the weight of physical withdrawal symptoms and alcohol cravings holding you back.

 The detox phase typically takes 5-10 days, depending on the severity of the addiction, the individual and any health problems that may be experienced.
 See how long each step of alcohol detoxification takes below: